namhyung/uftrace/INSTALL.md

 Currently, uftrace can be built without any external libraries.
 But in order to use more advanced features, it'd be better to install them like below.

-Firstly, please make sure `pkg-config` is installed in the system to properly detect the dependencies of uftrace.
-Otherwise, some packages may not be detected even if they are already installed and it disables some features of uftrace.
+Firstly, please make sure `pkg-config` is installed on the system to properly detect the dependencies of uftrace.
+Otherwise, some packages may not be detected even if they are already installed, causing some features of uftrace to be disabled.

-Historically uftrace depended on the `libelf` from elfutils project for ELF file manipulation.
+Historically, uftrace depended on the `libelf` from elfutils project for ELF file manipulation.
 While it's not mandatory anymore, we recommend you to install it for better handling of ELF binaries.
 Also `libdw` library is recommended to be installed in order to process DWARF debug information.
 The libdw itself depends on the `libelf`, so you can just install `libdw`.

-On debian based systems (like Ubuntu), `libdw-dev` package will provide required libraries/files.
+On debian based systems (like Ubuntu), `libdw-dev` package will provide the required libraries/files.

     $ sudo apt-get install libdw-dev